-MODON launched a number of constructive initiatives that contribute to the advancement of sustainable development, including the creation of the Health Department which will be responsible for developing a food safety management system based on international standards, by applying it to small and medium sized food enterprises, and raise the efficiency of the commitment of their facilities to the highest degree of food safety.
+MODON has launched a number of constructive initiatives that contribute to the advancement of sustainable development.
+These include the creation of the Health Department, which will be responsible for developing a food safety management system based on international standards.
+By applying this framework to small and medium-sized food enterprises, the Authority aims to increase the level of commitment to the highest degree of food safety across all facilities.

 Advantages of the Food Safety Management System:

-- Fast access to data of food facilities.
+- Offers fast access to data about food facilities.

-- Increase the level of achieving the objectives of the control visits.
+- Increases the number of successful control visits.

-- Open the field for investor interaction with health control data.
+- Opens the field for investor interaction with health control data.

-- Enhance the level of transparency in the regulatory procedures.
+- Enhances the level of transparency surrounding regulatory procedures.

-is an abbreviation for MODON’s program for the classification of food facilities in industrial cities.
-It is an effective tool in measuring the commitment of enterprises to implement the requirements and conditions of food safety.
-The program combines a number of digital systems that collect and analyze data to ensure food safety and the continual maintaining of the highest standards of health in the food facilities.
+Etmaen is MODON’s program for the classification of food facilities in the industrial cities.
+It offers an effective tool for measuring the commitment of enterprises to implementing the required conditions to ensure food safety.
+The program combines a number of digital systems that collect and analyze data to ensure the continual maintenance of the highest standards of health and safety at all food facilities.

-The program uses the Intelligent Inspection Program inputs and results of analysis of food samples and environment samples surrounding food handling.
-The Intelligent Inspection Program is based on a rigorous, well-studied and accurate methodology based on Hazard Analysis and Critical Control Points (HACCP) and Good Manufacturing Practices (GMP) in order to achieve the strategic goal of food safety management in order to enhance confidence in food safety within the industrial cities.
+Etmaen utlilizes Intelligent Inspection Program (IPP) inputs and the results of the analysis of food samples and food handling environments.
+The IPP is based on a rigorous, well-studied and accurate methodology developed in accordance with Hazard Analysis and Critical Control Points (HACCP) and Good Manufacturing Practices (GMP) to achieve the strategic goal of food safety management and enhance confidence in food safety within the industrial cities.

 Goals of the Program

-- Enhance the commitment of enterprises to food safety requirements in order to ensure serving safe food for consumers.
+- Enhance the commitment of enterprises to food safety and ensure food served to consumers is safe.

-- Work towards the highest standards in food safety.
+- Achieve the highest standards in food safety.

-- Ensure that food facilities in MODON are among the world's best in food safety standards.
+- Ensure that the food facilities in MODON are among the world's best in food safety standards.

-Etmaen program is applied to all food facilities specialized in the preparation, processing and delivery of meals, such as rations centers, restaurants and fast food shops within the industrial cities.
-Visits to these facilities are conducted electronically through the Intelligent Inspection Program based on the degree of risk and the historical record of the facility.
-The food facilities are evaluated during the visit based on the extent of their commitment and their employees to the health requirements contained in the operating manual of the food facilities.
-An electronic device is used in the inspection where all the items that are inspected such as hygiene, storage, used tools, temperatures and other items are programmed.
-At the end of the visit and the introduction of data in the Intelligent Inspection Program, the facility is automatically granted the degree of evaluation, which is entered on colored cards that are then glued to a prominent place at the entrance of the food facility.
+The Etmaen program is applied to all food facilities specialized in the preparation, processing and delivery of meals, such as rations centers, restaurants, and fast food outlets within the industrial cities.
+Visits to these facilities are conducted electronically through the IPP based on the degree of risk and historical record of the facility.
+The food facilities are evaluated during each visit on the extent of their employees’ commitment to the health requirements contained in the food facilities operating manual.
+An electronic device is used to record the results of the inspection of all requirements, including hygiene, storage, tools used, temperatures, and other key factors.
+At the end of each visit, the facility is automatically evaluated based on the results entered, which are then displayed on colored cards in a prominent place at the entrance of the establishment.

-in meat offered and used in food facilities requires the owners of enterprises to adopt the participation of the consumers in the information on the source and quality of meat through the standardization of the dissemination of information within the food facility.
+It is an initiative in which "MODON" obliges owners of food establishments to adopt consumer participation of information on the source and quality of meat by standardizing the method of disseminating information within the food establishment.

-that aims to ensure food safety, MODON has been working to provide an attractive environment for mobile food owners and to ensure the safe exercise of their activities.
+MODON has been working to provide an attractive environment for the owners of mobile food outlets and ensure they are conducting their activities safely.

-MODON has developed its services provided by the Food Safety Management System which is included:
+MODON has developed the services provided by the Food Safety Management System to:

-Opening the way for investors to implement their procedures and transactions electronically, including:
+Open the way for investors to implement their procedures and transactions electronically, including: :

 - Issuance/renewal of licenses for professional activities.